oloed/webactors/README.md

 receive one message.
 That callback, in turn, doesn't set up any further callbacks, so the actor terminates at that point.

+If messages arrive which don't match any outstanding receive patterns, they will be held until the actor asks for them (by calling `receive` with a matching pattern).

 ### Saving Some Typing